tristankappel/nuxt-image-composable-for-headless-wp/README.md

-# useImage Composable
+# Nuxt useImage Composable for headless WordPress

-A Nuxt 3 composable to fetch WordPress media by ID and return image URLs in various sizes, including WebP URLs via WebP Express integration.
+A Nuxt composable to fetch WordPress media by ID and return image URLs in various sizes, including WebP URLs via WebP Express integration.

 ## Features